borntofrappe/game-development/Games/Space Invaders/README.md

 `GenerateQuadsAliens` is built to provide a table where each alien has two variants.
 Ultimately, the idea is to use the second variant to animate the shape.

 A timer is included to illustrate how the animation would actually take place.

+## Update 3 — bullet

+Fire a bullet and detect collision with the static aliens.
+In keeping with the super game boy version, there should be only one bullet at a time.

+TODO: update the spritesheet to have the bullet less tall.